-Credential management is an overall service that stores, manages, and often audits logins of user credentials in a central location, offered to both individuals and enterprise networks.
+Credential management is an overall service that stores, manages and often audits logins of user credentials in a central location, offered to both individuals and enterprise networks.
 Using credential management tools eases the overall administrative burden, allowing for the local or cloud-based credential storage for a range of accounts within one digital container.
-This functionality is different than a group policy in Windows systems, which allows for an administrator to maintain consistent configuration and security settings set as group policy objects that activate when users log in.
+This functionality is different from a group policy in Windows systems, which allows for an administrator to maintain consistent configuration and security settings set as group policy objects that activate when users log in.

-Other passwords policies can be established across an enterprise to contribute to a sound security posture.
+Other password policies can be established across an enterprise to contribute to a sound security posture.
 Password complexity, which dictates the character and length requirements, is often paired with expiration and password history rules that set parameters on when passwords need to be changed (a good rule of thumb is 90 days) and when a password can be reused, if at all.
 Account lockout is another policy that automatically disables an account when a certain threshold of incorrect passwords are used to log in, requiring a user to recover access to their account with a new password or by satisfying other requirements, such as security questions.
-Combined, these policies can help to prevent brute force password cracking or limit risk if a password is exposed.
+Combined, these policies can help to prevent brute force password cracking or limit the risk if a password is exposed.